-ICE fellows are successful and well-respected civil engineering professionals.
-When you become a fellow you'll be seen as a role model for other engineers.
+ICE Fellows are successful and well-respected civil engineering professionals, who have made a major contribution to the industry.
+When you become a Fellow you'll be seen as a role model for other engineers.

 Fellows are usually responsible for a variety of areas including promoting, planning, designing, building, maintaining and managing major projects.

-If you think you're ready for fellowship, we'd be delighted to receive your application - just click the button below.
+If you think you're ready for Fellowship, we'd be delighted to receive your application.

-To apply for fellowship, you'll need to have to hand:
+To apply, you'll need to have to hand:

 - A concise CV (of no more than four pages) showing your career experience

-- Continuing professional development (CPD) records – your professional development records for the last three years and a development action plan for the next 12 months.
+- Continuing professional development (CPD) records – your professional development records for the last three years and a development action plan for the next 12 months, from the date of your application.

 Find out more about applying for fellowship online and which attributes you'll need to show